 I was very curious about the "Saint Clara community" mentioned on the sign.
 What was that?
 Back home, I started looking online and found out more:

-The Saint Clara community was part of a larger effort to settle German immigrants in the state.
+The Saint Clara community was part of a larger effort to settle Swiss and German immigrants in the state.
 As this article in Wonderful West Virginia magazine explains, Mr. James Swan bought huge tracts of land in what is now West Virginia for pennies on the acre.
 He planned to parcel it out and make a fortune but his plans did not work out as planned and he actually died a poor man.
 A land agency obtained his holdings and hired agents to find people to buy the land.
 Joseph Diss Debar was one of those agents.
 In Comstock's West Virginia Heritage Encyclopedia, Boyd Stutler's article on Debar hailed Debar as "the first prophet of West Virginia."

 Debar was born in the Alsace province of France, and sailed to America in 1842 on the same ship that brought Charles Dickens to America for a literary tour.
 Debar met Dickens on the ship; one incident noted by Comstock said that Debar got into a game of blackjack on board and lost almost everything, but then had a run of luck and was able to get over half of his money back.
 Dickens was watching and signaled to Debar to leave the game at the point, which Debar did, so he retained at least some of his money.
 Debar became and remained a fan of Dickens for the rest of his life.